Composting and worm farming

 Please note, purchases are limited to 1 per address in order for as many Stonnington residents to be involved as possible.

-After a successful trial, Council is embarking on Phase 2 of the Apartment Composting Program, which supports apartment buildings to establish communal composting systems to recycle their food waste.
+After a successful trial, Council is currently implementing Phase 2 of the Apartment Composting Program, which supports apartment buildings to establish communal composting systems to recycle their food waste.
+A number of Stonnington apartment buildings have gathered support from fellow building residents and their Owners Corporations to set up onsite communal worm farms.

 Bring your food and garden scraps to the Armadale Baptist Church community garden